Clocks and synchronization in GStreamer

 In a typical computer, there are many sources that can be used as a time

-GStreamer.
-The clock time doesn't always start from 0 or from some known
+Note that clock time doesn't have to start from 0 or any other known

 value.
-Some clocks start counting from some known start date, other
+Some clocks start counting from a particular start date, others

 GstClock returns the absolute-time according to that clock with